DevExpress-Examples/asp-net-web-forms-grid-filter-by-combobox-in-roundpanel/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Grid View for ASP.NET Web Forms - How to access a control placed in TemplateControl to filter a grid bound to SqlDataSource
+# Grid View for ASP.NET Web Forms - How to use an external ASPxComboBox in ASPxRoundPanel to filter a grid
 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/e2040/)**
 <!-- run online end -->